Join the founder of the Holosapiens Project on a healing journey of self-discovery!

-Physiologically, the Urinary Bladder receives wastes and extra water, which flow to the bladder through tubes, called ureters.
-The Bladder stores the urine until releasing it through urination.
-Thus the Urinary Bladder’s function is to collect, contain, and excrete urine, i.e. the fluid that our body does not need anymore.
+The urinary bladder receives wastes and extra water which flow to the bladder through tubes called ureters.
+The bladder stores the urine until releasing it through urination.
+Thus the urinary bladder’s function is to collect, contain, and excrete urine.

 Urinary Bladder

-Excessive sexual activity, especially in the teen age, depletes majorly the Kidney energy, which may manifest through its partner organ, the Urinary Bladder, as frequent and copious urination, night time urination (nocturia) and/or incontinence.
+Excessive sexual activity depletes Kidney Qi, which may manifest through its partner organ in frequent and copious urination, night time urination (nocturia) and/or incontinence.
 (1)

 YS